Separatist movements of India: Phase 2 (1977–1994)

 The early 1970s saw the spread of Naxalism to almost every state in India, barring Western India.
-This time, the insurgency was done in South India particularly in the state of Andhra Pradesh.
+This time, the insurgency was mainly in South India particularly in the state of Andhra Pradesh.

 On April 22, 1980, the Communist Party of India (Marxist–Leninist) People's War was founded by Kondapalli Seetharamaia By 1978 Naxalite peasant revolts had spread to the Karimnagar District and Adilabad District.
 These new waves of insurgents kidnapped landlords and forced them to confess to crimes, apologize to villagers, and repay forced bribes.
 By the early 1980s insurgents had established a stronghold and sanctuary in the interlinked North Telangana village and Dandakaranya forests areas along the Andhra Pradesh and Orissa border.

 The governments of Andhra Pradesh and Orissa managed to quell down the rebels with a variety of counterinsurgency measures.
 After the death of a police sub-inspector in Warangal IPS officer K. S. Vyas raised a special task force called the Greyhounds.
 The states established special laws that enabled police to capture and detain Naxalite cadres, fighters and presumed supporters.
 They also invited additional central paramilitary forces.
 The states also set up rehabilitation programs (like the Surrender and Rehabilitation package) and established new informant networks.
 By 1994, nearly 9000 Naxalites surrendered.
 In 2003 following an attack on the then Chief Minister Chandrababu Naidu, the state embarked on a rapid modernization of its police force while ramping up its technical and operational capabilities.
 By the early 2000s, Andhra Pradesh and Telangana saw a very minimal Naxal presence.